 High-quality Dental Care at Prevent Dental Suite

 Prevent Dental Suite is comprised of dedicated dental professionals who provide gentle and patient-oriented care to offer the best-quality dental service from the moment patients come into our office.
-Dr. Shilpa Gupta is the resident dentist at our Kallangur clinic, and combines many years’ experience with personable service.
+Dr. Shilpa Gupta is the resident dentist at our Kallangur dental practice, and combines many years’ experience with personable service.

 Parking is easy and it’s free.
 Parking is located at the rear of the building – access via Storey Road.